EthanNoble/GEDCOM-Parser/GEDCOM Parser/README.txt

   print out a small biography of the person containing name, DOB/DOD, and parents.

+THINGS YOU CAN DO WITH A FAMILY OBJECT
+- To get a family object of an individual (an individual can belong to multiple families), you can use the following code:

+  for family in gedcomObject.searchForFamilyByIndividualName(INDIVIDUAL_NAME):
+        print(family.printFamily())

 This is a very rudimentary and early version of this project.
 I just wanted to see how far I could get in building this and it turned out fairly decent.
 I will probably work on this alot more as there are many other features I want to add.